Table of Contents

 And also, if someone asks what you do or where to find your music, feel free to tell them.
 That’s perfectly fine.

-You just want to avoid forcing your music on to them.
+You just want to avoid forcing your music onto them.

 Give Them A Reason To Support You

 You’re going to have to show your potential audience that you’re putting in the work necessary to become successful.

-They’re investing their reputation, their time, and eventually their money.
-It’s your job to make them feel like you’re a good investment.
+They’re investing their reputation, time, and eventually their money – and It’s your job to make them feel like you’re a good investment.